 A candidate who chooses not to write a formal Master’s Essay is required instead to present one of his or her best and most extensive term papers revised into article form to the Graduate Office in fulfillment of the requirement for a “suitable essay or paper” set forth in the Graduate Degree Programs Bulletin .
 This paper should be approved, as fulfilling the requirement, by the faculty member for whom it was written and by the Graduate Studies Committee.
 The deadline to submit the essay or paper is the last day of classes for the semester of graduation.

 With the approval of the graduate studies committee, a student may pursue a minor in another field.
 The student must take at least eight 3-credit courses in the English department, plus at least three 3-credit courses in the minor field.
 Thus a total of 33 credits is required for the degree (eleven 3-credit courses).

 Admission to the Ph.D.
 Program

 Early in the fall semester, the Graduate Office issues a memo through which second-year M.A. candidates may apply for admission to the Ph.D. program.
 Students with both B.A. and M.A. from Penn State are discouraged from applying.
-Students applying to the Ph.D. from the Penn State M.A. or M.F.A. program are required to submit a writing sample (preferably an essay from a graduate English course), and a one- to two- page statement of professional purpose.
-In considering candidates for the Ph.D., the Graduate Studies Committee gives highest priority to performance in graduate courses and solicits comments from all of the student's graduate instructors.
+Students applying to the Ph.D. from the Penn State M.A. or M.F.A. programs are required to submit a writing sample (preferably an essay from a graduate English course), and a one- to two- page statement of professional purpose.
+In considering candidates for the Ph.D., the Graduate Studies Committee gives highest priority to performance in graduate courses and solicits comments from all of the student’s graduate instructors.
 Students should make sure that they have no outstanding deferred grades at the time of application.
 The committee makes its decisions between October and early March.